I first became aware of my pelvic floor in my mid-twenties, when my years of poor caveman posture in front of the computer caught up to me.

 Lower Body Burn

-So this eliptical trainer exercise starts at a level your comfortable with start off slow
+So this elliptical trainer exercise starts at a level you're comfortable with; start off slow!

-- Now lower your body until your in a sort of squat position (keep back straight, core strong)
+- Now lower your body until you're in a sort of squat position (keep back straight, core strong).

-- Now do 30 seconds in this lower position and really feel you thighs, knees and buttocks working
+- Now do 30 seconds in this lower position and really feel your thighs, knees, and buttocks working.

-So this High intensity interval training exercise for the eliptical machine is pretty much the same as you would do on a treadmill.
+So this high-intensity interval training exercise for the elliptical machine is pretty much the same as you would do on a treadmill.